deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

     If user writes "Hello!":
         Respond with "Hi!
 Let's play ping-pong!"
+        If user writes something else:
+            Respond with "You should've started the dialog with 'Hello!'"
+            Repeat from the beginning if user writes anything

-    If user afterwards writes "Ping" or "ping" or "Ping!":
+    If user afterwards writes "Ping" or "ping" or "Ping!" or "ping!":
         Respond with "Pong!"
         Repeat this behaviour

-    If user afterwards writes something else:
+        If user writes something else:
-        Respond with "That was against the rules!"
+            Respond with "You should've written 'Ping', not '[USER MESSAGE]'!"
             Repeat from the beginning if user writes anything

 Later in this tutorial we will create this chat-bot using DFF, starting from the very basics and then elaborating on more complicated topics.